 Cleaning out the Room

-Cleaning out the room is a great way to start your re-modelling project.
+Cleaning out the room is a great way to start your re-modeling project.
 Work your way through every corner of the room and pack up non-essential items that you won’t need on a day-to-day basis.
 Use clear, stackable containers to store these objects in other places so that they won’t take up too much space.

 Packing like this will be the perfect time to do a little spring cleaning and throw away things you haven’t used in the past six months.
 You can also find clothing and furniture you no longer want and donate it.
 If there is old furniture or more significant items in your remodel space that you want to throw away, consider renting a dumpster to make the cleaning process much more straightforward.
-You can also cover your furniture with plastic or old bed sheets during less intensive re-modelling projects.
+You can also cover your furniture with plastic or old bed sheets during less intensive re-modeling projects.

 Stock Up on Supplies

 If an essential room is undergoing a remodel, such as the kitchen or bathroom, it is wise to stock up on things like paper plates, plastic cups, extra toilet paper, and spare towels.
 Keeping extras like this available will stop you from digging through your packed boxes looking for things you may need.

 If your kitchen is being remodeled, hold your small appliances on hand.
 Toasters, microwaves, and electric can openers will go a long way when you’re unable to cook with an oven or stove top.
 Keeping preferred bed linens and pillows handy will also keep you comfortable in new sleeping arrangements if bedrooms are being re-done, and little things like batteries and water bottles will help out if power and water are shut off.

 You should consider keeping these additional supplies in a temporary living space.
 Re-purpose one of your existing rooms into a makeshift kitchen or bedroom while the remodel takes place so that you will have somewhere to keep items and continue your daily tasks with little interruption.